biaslyze-dev/biaslyze/docs/sources/biaslyze/bias_detectors/counterfactual_biasdetector.md

 * **predict_func**  : Function to run the texts through the model and get probabilities as outputs.
 * **labels**  : Optional.
 Used to add labels to the counterfactual results.
 * **concepts_to_consider**  : If given, only the given concepts are considered.
-* **max_counterfactual_samples**  : If given, only the given number of counterfactual samples are used for each concept.
+* **max_counterfactual_samples**  : Optional.
+The maximum number of counterfactual samples to return.
+Defaults to None, which returns all possible counterfactual samples.
+* **max_counterfactual_samples_per_text**  : Optional.
+The maximum number of counterfactual samples to return per text.
+Defaults to None, which returns all possible counterfactual samples.

 **Returns**